Citing and referencing: Images, graphs, tables, figures & data sets

 Males 59 21

-If your figure or table is not completely your own work, however, you must acknowledge the source(s) you used.
+If your figure or table is not completely your own work, you must acknowledge the source(s) you used.
 Use a footnote to specify where you accessed the information.

 Table 2.
 Levels of Activity Based on Geographic Locationa